Toxin

-A toxin is a naturally occurring organic poison produced by metabolic activities of living cells or organisms.
+A toxin is a naturally occurring poison produced by metabolic activities of living cells or organisms.
 They occur especially as proteins, often conjugated.
-The term was first used by organic chemist Ludwig Brieger (1849–1919) and is derived from the word "toxic".
+The term was first used by organic chemist Ludwig Brieger (1849–1919), derived from toxic.

 Toxins can be small molecules, peptides, or proteins that are capable of causing disease on contact with or absorption by body tissues interacting with biological macromolecules such as enzymes or cellular receptors.
 They vary greatly in their toxicity, ranging from usually minor (such as a bee sting) to potentially fatal even at extremely low doses (such as botulinum toxin).

 Terminology

 Toxins are often distinguished from other chemical agents strictly based on their biological origin.

-Less strict understandings embrace naturally occurring non-organic toxins, such as arsenic.
-Other understandings embrace synthetic analogs of naturally occurring organic poisons as toxins, and may or may not embrace naturally occurring non-organic poisons.
+Less strict understandings embrace naturally occurring inorganic toxins, such as arsenic.
+Other understandings embrace synthetic analogs of naturally occurring organic poisons as toxins, and may or may not embrace naturally occurring inorganic poisons.
 It is important to confirm usage if a common understanding is critical.

 Toxins are a subset of toxicants.
 The term toxicant is preferred when the poison is man-made and therefore artificial.
 The human and scientific genetic assembly of a natural-based toxin should be considered a toxin as it is identical to its natural counterpart.
 The debate is one of linguistic semantics.

 The word toxin does not specify method of delivery (as opposed to venom, a toxin delivered via a bite, sting, etc.).
 Poison is a related but broader term that encompasses both toxins and toxicants; poisons may enter the body through any means - typically inhalation, ingestion, or skin absorption.
 Toxin, toxicant, and poison are often used interchangeably despite these subtle differences in definition.
 The term toxungen has also been proposed to refer to toxins that are delivered onto the body surface of another organism without an accompanying wound.

 A rather informal terminology of individual toxins relates them to the anatomical location where their effects are most notable: